-82. An efficient registry system should have several key features aimed at facilitating secured transactions and making it easier for MSMEs to gain access to credit.
-First, it should be a "notice registration" system (rather than a "document registration" system) meaning that the secured creditor need only to provide some basic information for example, the names of the parties and a description of the collateral in the notice and that the underlying security agreement and related documentation need not be registered or even tendered for scrutiny by registry staff.
+- b.
+Key features of an efficient registry system - 81.
+In line with the Model Law, modern secured transactions regimes adopt registration of a notice in a security rights registry as the primary method of making a security right effective against third parties without the need for the secured creditor to take possession of the encumbered assets.
+A well-designed notice registry system would not only provide a simple method of achieving third-party effectiveness and facilitate non-possessory security rights but would also make it simple and inexpensive for potential competing claimants to find out about security rights in assets before entering into transactions with respect to those assets. - An efficient registry system should have several key features aimed at facilitating secured transactions and making it easier for MSMEs to gain access to credit.
+Firstly, it should be a "notice registration" system (rather than a "document registration" system) meaning that the secured creditor need only to provide some basic information for example, the names of the parties and a description of the collateral in the notice and that the underlying security agreement and related documentation need not be registered or even tendered for scrutiny by registry staff.
 Such "notice registration" system reduces transaction costs and allows the parties to preserve confidentiality of details of their transactions.
-Second, the legal and operational guidelines governing registry services, including registration and searching, should be simple, clear and certain from the perspective of all potential users.36 Third, registry services, including registration and searching, should be designed to be as fast, simple and inexpensive as possible, and accessible to the public, while also ensuring the security and searchability of the information in the registry record.37 Fourth, registration should be a requirement only for the third-party effectiveness and priority of a security right, not its creation.
+Secondly, the legal and operational guidelines governing registry services, including registration and searching, should be simple, clear and certain from the perspective of all potential users.37 Thirdly, registry services, including registration and searching, should be designed to be as fast, simple and inexpensive as possible, and accessible to the public, while also ensuring the security and searchability of the information in the registry record.
+38 Fourthly, registration should be a requirement only for the third-party effectiveness and priority of a security right, not its creation.
 For creation of a security right over movable assets, as noted above the parties only need to enter into a security agreement that satisfies the simple requirements of the Model Law.
-Fifth, the information entered in the registry record should be organized and become searchable according to the grantor's name.
+Fifthly, the information entered in the registry record should be organized and become searchable according to the grantor's name.
 This is important to facilitate the use of multiple assets as collateral in the same transaction and is essential considering that most movable assets do not have only one description, which makes a system indexed by asset impractical.
-Last, but not least, the registration of successive security rights in the same collateral should be allowed.

-83. A general security rights registry should also be fully electronic, permitting information to be stored in electronic form in a single database, so as to ensure that the registry record is centralized and consolidated.38 Access to registry services should also be electronic so as to permit users to submit notices and search requests directly over the Internet or via networking systems.39 Electronic access to registry services helps to eliminate the risk of registry staff error in entering the information into the registry record.
+Last, but not least, the registration of successive security rights in the same collateral should be allowed. - 83.
+A general security rights registry should also be fully electronic, permitting information to be stored in electronic form in a single database, so as to ensure that the registry record is centralized and consolidated.
+39 Access to registry services should also be electronic so as to permit users to submit notices and search requests directly over the Internet or via networking systems.
+40 Electronic access to registry services helps to eliminate the risk of registry staff error in entering the information into the registry record.
 It also facilitates speedier and more efficient access to registry services by users, and greatly reduces the operational costs of the registry, leading to lower fees for registry users.